Welcome to Green Valley Fire District

 Established in 1975, the Green Valley Fire District provides a wide variety of protection and emergency services to a suburban and rural area of more than 40,000 constituents.
 Read more about us.

-Details from the GVNews article are on our “In the News” page.
+Details from the GVNews article continues on our “In the News” page.

 Smoke Alarm Battery Replacement Program

 The Green Valley Fire Corps will now change your residential smoke alarm batteries every year, by appointment for a $20 annual fee.
 Telephone 520.393.7505 to register.

 Residential key boxes are designed to be a secure method of allowing District firefighters to access to your home via a key box, when you can not open your own door or in the event of a critical emergency at your residence when you not at home.

 Contact the Fire Prevention office 520.625.9438 (option #5) for details.
 Additional information is in the Lockbox tab of the “Prevention” Menu at the top of this page or you can print the details here.